 7. The Experience of the Western States Does Not Support the Assumption of a Positive Economic Impact for New York State

 An independent study of the experience in Western states is “Fossil Fuel Extraction as a County Economic Development Strategy: Are Energy-focusing Counties Benefiting?” prepared by the firm, Headwater Economics.
 It was released in September 2008.
 Note that Headwater Economics is an independent non-profit firm, not supported by the gas industry or by advocates of stopping gas drilling.
 This study analyzed the economic health of counties in Western states in order to compare the economies of counties that focused on fossil fuel extraction as a strategy of economic development to the economies of counties that did not focus on such industries.
-The conclusions are that “while energy-focused counties race forward and then falter, the non-energy peer counties continue to grow steadily…Counties that have focused on broader development choices are better off, with higher rates of growth, more diverse economies, better-educated populations, a smaller gap between high and low income households, and more retirement and investment income.”
+The conclusions are that “while energy-focused counties race forward and then falter, the non-energy peer counties continue to grow steadily…Counties that have focused on broader development choices are better off, with higher rates of growth, more diverse economies, better-educated populations, a smaller gap between high and low income households, and more retirement and investment income.”8.
+Conclusion

 The entire Marcellus Shale region in New York may be at risk both economically and environmentally.
 While the environmental risks have been a focus of concern, many stakeholders have assumed that a positive economic impact would result.
 In reality, the economic impact may very well be negative.
 And the likelihood is that gas drilling would adversely affect other economic activities such as tourism and sport fishing and hunting.
 To some extent gas drilling and these other industries are likely to be mutually exclusive.
 The net effect is what must be considered.
+It is important for decision makers in New York State to act responsibly and insist on thorough, relevant and unbiased analyses prior to making the bold and possibly inaccurate assumption that gas drilling in the Marcellus Shale will result in positive net economic benefits to New York State and its counties.

 As decisions regarding gas drilling in the Marcellus Shale have potentially severe and in some cases irreversible consequences in the form of health, environmental and infrastructure degradation, it is imperative that all of the possible economic impact outcomes be fully understood.